Best yoghurt in Australia reviewed

 • fairly high in fat, but below competitors

-• more information needed on the amount of probiotics
+• more information needed on the amount of live cultures it contains

 • just the two strains of probiotics (as is common in authentic, traditional yoghurts)